kcl-lang/kcl-lang.io/docs/tools/cli/openapi/spec.md

 Example:

-The following KCL code defines a Pet model with a schema description `The schema Pet definition`, and two attributes `name` and `id` with their attribute doc `The name of the pet` and `The id of the pet`; The additional information about the Pet schema is `Find more info here. [https://petstore.swagger.io/](https://petstore.swagger.io/)` and the example to use the Pet schema are provided, too.
+The following KCL code defines a Pet model with a schema description `The schema Pet definition`, and two attributes `name` and `id` with their attribute doc `The name of the pet` and `The id of the pet`; The additional information about the Pet schema is [here](https://petstore.swagger.io/) and the example to use the Pet schema are provided, too.

 ```python
 # The KCL schema Pet, with doc following the KCL Document Specification